Cuba: From Havana to Santiago

 In the afternoon we will have the option of taking a Free Tour of the historical centre or take a stroll at our own pace where we can't miss the Céspedes Park, the Cathedral of Nuestra Señora de la Asunción, the Padre Pico Staircase and the Velázquez Balcony overlooking the sea.

-Today we will start the day with our DANCE CLASS, before going into the revolutionary and patrimonial soul of Santiago de Cuba.
+Afterwards we delve into the revolutionary and patrimonial soul of Santiago de Cuba.
 We will visit places that marked the history of the country, where every stone holds a memory, every statue has a story to tell, and every corner beats with strength.
+Can we visit the majestic Santa Ifigenia Cemetery, the resting place of great figures such as Fidel Castro, José Martí and Compay Segundo, and the scene of the emotional changing of the guard.
+We can also visit the Moncada Barracks, epicentre of the assault led by Fidel Castro in 1953 or to do a brief stop at the imposing Revolution Square Antonio Maceo.

 In the afternoon, we will let ourselves be conquered by the sea from the heights of the Morro Castle, The hotel is a World Heritage listed colonial fortress, with spectacular views of the bay ideal for sunset.

-• National Sanctuary of the Virgen de la Caridad del Cobre: It is the sanctuary dedicated to the patron saint of Cuba, which is equivalent in the Yoruba religion to Oshún, which is why it is a sanctuary much visited by devotees of both religions.
+- National Sanctuary of the Virgen de la Caridad del Cobre: It is the sanctuary dedicated to the patron saint of Cuba, which is equivalent in the Yoruba religion to Oshún, which is why it is a sanctuary much visited by devotees of both religions.
 It is the symbol of the union between the religious and the popular, a place charged with emotion and syncretism, where offerings, promises and devotion are mixed, as well as being located in a beautiful natural environment.

-• The Big Stone: This is an impressive volcanic rock at an altitude of 1225m high in the Sierra Maestra.
+- The Big Stone: This is an impressive volcanic rock at an altitude of 1225m high in the Sierra Maestra.
 From there, one of the most spectacular views of the whole of eastern Cuba unfolds, but bear in mind that to get to the top you have to climb more than 400 steps.

-• Siboney BeachA local beach, simple and full of authenticity.
+- Siboney BeachA local beach, simple and full of authenticity.
 It can be a good time to relax, mojito in hand, with the Caribbean breeze caressing your body.

 It's time to say goodbye.
 We take with us memories, music and a lot of connection in our hearts.